CryschelleTateTennyson/CryschelleTateTennyson.GitHub.io/index.md

 #### [Loan Project with SQL](/loans)
 <img src="images/Loany.png?raw=true"/>

 In this project, I analyzed data from Texas Health and Human Services to determine if their employees are meeting their quota.
-The main focuses were:
+The main focuses were

 #### [HR Project with Excel](/THHS)